CRNAs, Veterans Make Themselves Heard for Expanding Veterans Access to Care Rule, while ASA Ramps Up Opposition; Have You Taken Action Yet?

 AANA members now have the option of earning Class A CE credit in the Continued Professional Certification (CPC) Program through the nonprior approval process.
 Previously, Class A CE credit could only be attained by attending AANA prior-approved meetings and activities, i.e., those that were assessed to meet specific anesthesia learning requirements, or by completing academic courses and life support courses.
 The new option gives CRNAs the ability to earn Class A CE credit by participating in programs that focus on nurse anesthesia practice or other specialties such as pain management as long as the learning opportunities are accredited by a recognized entity such as the American Nurses Credentialing Center’s Commission on Accreditation, American Medical Association, American Association of Critical Care Nurses, etc. These other opportunities must still go through the AANA’s nonprior approval process to insure that the accredited educational activity has an assessment standard that is equivalent to the AANA CE Program and NBCRNA CPC Program standards.

 The change came about through a mutual agreement between the AANA and National Board of Certification and Recertification for Nurse Anesthetists and is effective immediately.
-For further information and instructions visit www.aana.com/ceportal.
+For further information and instructions visit the CE Portal.

 Veterans Radio Interviews AANA President Quintana on Proposed VA Rule

 Advanced practice registered nurses (APRNs) and CRNAs can achieve excellent care for veterans and help avoid the tragic outcomes that can result from excessive wait times in the VA system, said AANA President Juan Quintana, DNP, MHS, CRNA, in an exclusive interview with Veterans Radio.
 In regard to the VA’s proposed rule to expand the role of APRNs, including CRNAs, in the VA system, Quintana said, “Sometimes the wait times at the VA service centers are and can be fairly terrible.
 We know…that sometimes veterans are waiting for their services to their detriment, and potentially in some cases, have lost their lives because of it.”
-Read more in the AANA Press Release and listen to the episode on Blog Talk Radio.
+Listen to the episode on Blog Talk Radio.

 15 Days Left to Register for 2016 PQRS GPRO

 Will you be reporting to PQRS as part of a group practice for the 2016 performance period?
 Is so, your group needs to register your Group Practice Reporting Option (GPRO) with CMS—whether be it qualified registry, QCDR, EHR, or Web Interface—by June 30, 2016 via their Physician Value-PQRS Registration System.
 As a reminder a group practice is defined as two or more eligible professionals (EPs) who have reassigned their billing rights to a single Taxpayer Identification Number (TIN).
 CRNAs belonging to one or more group practices also have the option of reporting as individual EPs.
-For more information on GPROs, please visit our 2016 PQRS Reporting Mechanisms FAQ page on the AANA Quality-Reimbursement website.
+For more information on GPROs, visit Quality Resources.

 AANA Chronic Pain Management Fellowship Accepting Applications through July 1

 The Chronic Pain Management Fellowship Program through Texas Christian University and the AANA is now accepting applications for the class that begins in August 2016.
 The application deadline is July 1, and candidates will be notified of admission status by August 1.
 The 12-month program is composed of online classroom discussions and course work, along with clinical hands-on apprenticeships with experienced pain practitioners.
-For more information, see the AANA Chronic Pain Management Fellowship Program webpage and the TCU Pain Management Fellowship website.
+For more information, see Pain Management Resouces and the TCU Pain Management Fellowship website.

 President Quintana Among Healthcare Leaders Interviewed at Becker’s Hospital Review Meeting

 Becker's Hospital Review, at their 7th Annual Meeting in April, conducted video interviews with healthcare leaders about healthcare's ever-changing landscape.
-Former Hospital CEO Dan Nielsen spoke with AANA President Juan Quintana, DNP, MHS, CRNA, about what was on his mind: See the interview at https://vimeo.com/169043588
+Former Hospital CEO Dan Nielsen spoke with AANA President Juan Quintana, DNP, MHS, CRNA, about what was on his mind: See the interview.

 CPC Core Modules: Learn and Earn Class A CE Credits at Your Own Pace